Model quantum optimization problems with the OptimizationProblem class¶

 -1 <= s <= 1

-Substituting Variables¶
+Substitute Variables¶

 You can substitute some of the variables with constants or other variables.
-More precisely, OptimizationProblem has a method substitute_variables(constants=..., variables=...) to deal with the following two cases.
+More precisely, OptimizationProblem has a substitute_variables(constants=..., variables=...) method to deal with the following two cases.

 \(x \leftarrow c\): when